AtanasovAtanas/interactive-content/EN/01-Introduction-to-HTML-and-CSS/01-Introduction-to-HTML.md

 Links are a fundamental aspect of the Web.
 By uploading content to the Internet and linking it to pages created by other people, you become an active participant in the World Wide Web.

-HTML uses "**markup**" to annotate text, images, and other content for display in a Web browser.
+HTML uses "**markup**" to annotate text, images and other content for display in a Web browser.
 [/slide]

 [slide]